-The price of 3D printers is going to keep dropping.
-This means they will proliferate and with more people creating on these platforms we will see an explosion of physical products and product types.
+The price of 3D printers is going to keep dropping so they will proliferate.
+With more people creating on these platforms we will see an explosion of physical products and product types.
 Already the number of uses are growing.
 Medicine, housing, manufacturing, prosthetics.
 The amounts of materials that can be used in 3D printers is increasing also.

 Collaborative Financing: Crowdfunding.

 So far Kickstarter alone has raised over $2.5 Billion dollars that’s gone to 109,330 projects.
-That’s 109, 330 small businesses, artists, startups, and individual that have found funding on kickstarter alone.
-And of all the funding options available none give the project owner more control over their finances because it’s not a loan and you don’t have to give up equity.
-In most cases it’s based on donations and presales.
+That’s a lot of small businesses, artists, startups, and individuals that have found funding on Kickstarter alone.
+No other funding options available give the project owner more control over their finances because it’s not a loan and you don’t have to give up any equity.

 Now it’s also a platform for traditional financiers to find new ideas.
-Successful crowdfunding campaigns are used to prove that markets exist for many more products than we would have imagined.
+Successful crowdfunding campaigns prove that markets exist for many more products than we would have imagined.

 You can get funding from any country that has a crowdfunding website.
 Compare that to a bank where available services drop significantly as soon as you cross a national border.
 Crowdfunding is just one type of collaborative financing.
-There are all types of marketplaces that do things like peer to peer loans, peer to peer currency exchanges and microfinancing, but I won’t get into all of them here.
+There are all types of marketplaces that do things like peer to peer loans, peer to peer currency exchanges and microfinancing, but these are outside what is discussed here.

 In 2009 Equity Crowdfunding was introduced, and it allowed high net worth individuals to invest in non-listed businesses and startups for equity, debt, or profit sharing.
-In 2016 when the JOBS Act passed, startups can now raise up to a million dollars from accredited and retail investors, also in exchange for equity securities.
+In 2016 when the JOBS Act passed, startups could raise up to a million dollars from accredited and retail investors, also in exchange for equity securities.
 This is another way in which venture capital is being disintermediated by crowdfunding.

-Some interesting startups, like Oculus Rift, Meta and The Grid AI and several Etherum projects all got their start through crowdfunding.
-Video games like Star Citizen and the smart watch company Pebble Time were also born on crowdfunding platforms.
+Video games like Star Citizen and the smartwatch company Pebble Time were also born on crowdfunding platforms.

-Funding is no longer in the hand of the few, it’s in the hands of many.
-Before crowdfunding, most of the projects funded would have found it impossible to find funding.
+Before crowdfunding, most of these projects would have found it impossible to exist.
 Prior to crowdfunding and besides family and friends, the only way to fund a project would be a loan from a financial institution.
 This required would require collateral and a sufficient credit score as the means for deciding who to give a loan to.
-This model has under-capitalized projects that were viable, and excluded all kinds of capable people.
+This model has under-capitalized projects that could be viable, as crowdfunding has proven.

 Crowdfunding has surpassed the National Endowment for the arts as a source of funding for artistic projects.